d-ronnqvist/d-ronnqvist.github.com/_posts/2013-03-17-thinking-like-a-bzier-path.md

 But what if we wanted to round two corners with two different radii?
 Looking at [the documentation for `UIBezierPath`][uibezierpath] there is no convenience method that seems to do that for us.
 We need to construct the path ourselves and to do that we need to think like a Bézier path.

 # Break down of a Bézier path
-Construction of a Bézier path is very similar to using pen and paper to draw the same shape[^pen&paper].
+Construction of a Bézier path is very similar to using pen and paper to draw the same shape[^penPaper].
 So if you want to follow along at home I suggest you grab a pen and paper.

+[^penPaper]: _Constructing_ a Bézier path is like drawing it.
+Drawing the shape (filling or stroking it) is somehting slightly different.

  Lets start by drawing the full path.
 In my example I’m going to draw a rectangle with a smaller rounded corner in the upper left and a bigger rounded corner in the lower right.